Article

 Submitting generic proposals

-While you can use a general template for your proposals, each one you send should be tailored to the specific client and project.
-The Upwork algorithm helps to match clients with freelancers by reading the project description and using the skills as keywords to scan in the submitted proposals.
-If you use a generic proposal, it may not have the right keywords and could then rank lower.
+While you can use a general template for your cover letter, each one you send should be tailored to the specific client and project.
+The Upwork algorithm helps to match clients with freelancers by reading the project description and comparing it to the submitted cover letters.

 Having an incomplete or outdated profile

 When submitting proposals, your Upwork profile is like your resume.
-It shows clients your JSS, skills, the projects you've worked on, past client feedback, and portfolio.
+It showcases your JSS, skills, projects you've worked on, past client feedback, and portfolio.
 Your profile should stand out and impress potential clients; it's how you sell yourself and market your skills.
+Spend time creating an engaging profile title and overview—this is what clients will see first when they view your proposal.

 Make sure your profile is 100% complete and filled in with all of your updated skills, experience, and other credentials.
 Upwork uses this profile to match you with clients and assess whether you're qualified for a project.
-Incomplete and outdated profiles may not rank as high by the algorithm.
+Incomplete and outdated profiles may not be ranked as high by the algorithm.

 Overpricing or underpricing your services

 When submitting a proposal to clients, you want to be strategic with your rate.
 If your hourly or fixed-price rate is outside of the client's posted budget, they may not view your proposal.
-When the client looks at submitted proposals, the ones that fall outside of their budget range will be farther down since they're less close a match.
+When the client reviews submitted proposals, those that fall outside their budget range will be listed further down, as they're less closely matched.

 Always read the full job posting before submitting a proposal—you want to make sure it's a project you want to work on and are qualified for.
 If your profile doesn't meet the client's skill and experience requirements, they may not look at your proposal.
-Try to find projects that best fit your skills, and then spend extra time crafting your proposal.
+Try to find projects that best fit your skills, and then spend extra time crafting your proposal to get more views.

-Clients may try to weed out freelancers who apply to jobs without reading the full description by adding a code word in the header or bottom of the post.
-They'll ask freelancers to include this word at the top of their proposal to find out who read the full posting.
+Clients may try to weed out freelancers who apply to jobs without reading the full description by adding a code word in the header or at the bottom of the post.
+They'll ask freelancers to include this word at the top of their proposal to find out who reads the full posting.

 Having limited availability or responsiveness

 Make sure your availability is updated and matches the project's requirements.
-If your availability is set to "None," this could affect whether clients see your proposals.
-The Upwork algorithm may prioritize the proposals of other freelancers whose profile availability fits the project's needs.
+An availability set to "None" could affect whether clients see your proposals.
+The Upwork algorithm may prioritize proposals from other freelancers whose profiles match the project's needs in terms of availability.

 You can set your availability by going to Find Work >> Profile >> Hours per week

 The Availability Badge can help you stand out to clients using the search feature to find talent and send job invites.
-This badge lets clients know you're looking for work right now.
+This badge letting clients know you're looking for work right now can get you more job invites.

-Instead of submitting proposals to anything and everything, be more selective and spend time on the proposals for jobs that closely align with your skill set.
-This process can feel slow at first, but as you start winning more projects and gaining positive feedback, it'll help clients see your proposals.
+Instead of submitting proposals to anything and everything, be more selective and spend time on the proposals for jobs that most closely align with your skill set.
+This process can feel slow at first, but as you start winning more projects and gaining positive feedback, clients will be more likely to see your proposals for Upwork.

-These are some proven tips you can incorporate to help boost your proposal views:
+These are some proven tips you can incorporate to help increase your proposal views:

 Optimize your profile